sustachio/reduced-reduced-instruction-set-computer-and-compiler/README.md

 - 32 bit
 - 5 stage pipeline (IF, ID, EX, MEM, WB)
 - 32 registers
-- 32 implemented opcodes (up to 64)
+- 28 implemented opcodes (up to 64)
+- 4 instruction formats
 - Register forwarding/bypassing

 Descriptions of op-codes and registers can be found in `ISA attempt rriscv.xlsx`.
 There are only two types of instrucions, being the one listed in that spreadsheet and one which merges the imm and rd fields into an immRD field which is just a longer immediate (this is subject to change, I will probably add more).